ashok-khanna/lisp-notes/README.md

     (format destination control-string optional-arguments*)

-The first argument of the FORMAT function is the destination where the output will be printed.
+The first argument of the `FORMAT` function is the destination where the output will be printed.

--   A value of `T` will send the out to the stream `*​standard-output​*` (typically the main screen of your Lisp system) whilst `NIL` here will return the output as a string.
+-   A value of `T` will send the out to the stream `*​standard-output​*` (typically the main screen of your LISP system) whilst `NIL` here will return the output as a string.
 We can also supply a stream here
 -   The second argument is the string that we want to print.
 However, we can enter directives (preceded by `~`) to add complex behaviour to the string, such as
     -   `~%` to print newlines
     -   `~A` to print LISP objects for humans